WalletWasabi/WasabiDoc/docs/why-wasabi/Coins.md

 ```

 :::tip
-In order to protect your privacy, add (or remove when possible) a couple of sats from the payment amount to obfuscate your change.
+In order to protect your privacy, add or remove (when possible) a couple of sats from the payment amount to obfuscate which output is your change and which one is the payment.
 :::

 ### CoinJoin